pagopa-archive/io-infrastructure-post-config/kubernetes/README.md

 8. At this point you should be able to see the available PODs on the cluster, if any: `kubectl get pods`, and the helm deployments, if any and if helm is installed (`helm ls`).
 See further instructions below if it's not.
 >NOTE: Your helm client may not be in sync with the Tiller version installed on the server.
 In these case you can run *helm init --upgrade* to synchronize the two versions.

+9. **IMPORTANT:** Before proceeding, make sure you've installed the system components.
+Otherwise, likely the installation of the applications will fail.

+10. Most of the applications below will make use of some secrets, stored manually in Kubernetes.
+Make sure all secrets are present, and in case copy them from previous deployments.

 ## Files and folder structure

 The `kubernetes` folder contains different files and folders, each one generally representing a service of IO.

-We're currently migrating from plain yaml files (to be deployed with *kubectl*) to *helm charts* .

-"Legacy" yaml files are generally represented here by single files.
-Each file is a service of IO.
-Helm charts are instead collection of files, contained in a folder named as the service that implements.
+Applications are usually distributed as *helm charts*.
+Just few system configurations are still applied using single *yaml* files.

-Few of the sub-folders under the root kubernetes folder realize instead more specific functions:
+Some of the folders under the root kubernetes directory realize more specific functions:

-* **system** - contains the Kubernetes system related configuration files (follow the readme inside the system folder)
+* **system** - contains scripts to apply the basic Kubernetes system configurations (follow the readme.md inside the system folder for more info)

-* **configs** - helm configuration value files that extend the basic helm charts default values.
+* **configs** - helm configuration value files that can be optionally used to extend the basic helm charts default values.
 Each file generally represents a deployment environment (i.e. dev, prod, ...)

 ## Deploy generic resources and services using kubectl